 Pumpkins have been a cultural and dietary staple of Native American cultures since ancient times.
 The Moches of Peru left a rich artistic record of the Pumpkin’s use as a food and offering to the gods in burial sites from the first through eighth centuries, A.D.
 The Native Americans introduced this variety of winter squash that originated in the New World to the conquistadors, and they, in turn, carried these food plants back to Europe with them.
 The name Pumpkin is derived from the Greek word, pepon, meaning “ripe” or “cooked in the sun.”

-Use of the seeds was adopted in traditional Chinese medicine in the seventeenth century, where they were considered to be a symbol of prosperity and health, and the Pumpkin known as the “Emperor of the Garden.”
-Pumpkin Seeds are rich in antioxidant vitamins A, C and E, many valuable minerals (especially zinc), amino acids (including the rare amino acid called myosin and the unusual cucurbitin, which is good for worm infestations), essential fatty acids, fiber and four times the amount of beta-carotene than found in carrots.
+The use of the seeds was adopted in traditional Chinese medicine in the seventeenth century, where they were considered to be a symbol of prosperity and health, and the Pumpkin known as the “Emperor of the Garden.”
+Pumpkin Seeds are rich in antioxidant vitamins A, C, and E, many valuable minerals (especially zinc), amino acids (including the rare amino acid called myosin and the unusual cucurbitacin, which is good for worm infestations), essential fatty acids, fiber and four times the amount of beta-carotene than found in carrots.

 Rich in zinc, Pumpkin Seeds has been used as an effective treatment for enlarged prostate.
-It has been called a male tonic that helps to revitalize and maintain the health of the prostate gland (especially helpful to older men), and it is also thought to be a stimulant to male hormone production.
+It has been called a male tonic that helps to revitalize and maintain the health of the prostate gland.
+It is especially helpful to older men.
+In addition, it is also thought to be a stimulant to male hormone production.

 Irritating and Burning Urination

 Pumpkin Seeds are a soothing diuretic that has a calming effect on irritated tissues and basic cystic inflammations that result in irritating and scalding Urination.

 Pumpkin Seeds have been used for centuries to relieve irritable bladder.